CEsarABC/Wproject/README.md

 *I decided to use my array of objects to be the base of my graphs

-* the concept and company came last to the development of the arrays, the first group was created with a group of women and later on the Disney store idea came as context to the graphs, the group of women was replaced by a mixed group of employees to which I added later on the job tittle.

 # UX

 This one page project was developed base on the creation of a complex system to create a data base using arrays, the idea was to show in a single page the different ways to show the data in graphs for comparison.
 A fast and reliable tool to access basic information on salaries and employees.